Last Updated on

 - You shouldn’t help the exerciser to do the reps

-- You shouldn’t take hold of the bar until you are needed
+- Never take hold of the bar until you are needed

-- You shouldn’t distract, bother or talk whilst they are performing the lift
+- Don't distract, bother or talk whilst they are performing the lift

 - Concentrate on the task at all times and be ready to step in when if they reach the point of failure